Texiwill/aac-lib/vsm/README.md

 	x or X - Exit
 	q or Q - Exit
 	m or M - Mark
+	p or P - Patches
 	r or R - Redraw menu
-	p or P - Print where you are in the menus /searchString - Search for string in current menu, if it exists, go to menu option, or list multiple options (case insensitive)
+	d or D - Print where you are in the menus /searchString - Search for string in current menu, if it exists, go to menu option, or list multiple options (case insensitive)